osuAkatsuki/bancho.py/README.md

-    ├── tools                 # various tools made throughout gulag's history ├── bg_loops.py           # loops running while the server is running ├── main.py               # an entry point (script) to run the server └── packets.py            # a module for (de)serialization of osu! packets
+    ├── tools                 # various tools made throughout gulag's history ├── bg_loops.py           # loops running while the server is running ├── main.py               # an entry point (script) to run the server ├── packets.py            # a module for (de)serialization of osu! packets └── settings.py           # manages configuration values from the user